gillerick/learning-rust/README.md

 - We need to tell the compiler the type of the literals we use.
 For now, we'll use the u32 suffix to indicate that the literal is an unsigned 32-bit integer, and the i32 suffix to indicate that it's a signed 32-bit integer.

+### Tuples

+- A tuple is a collection of _values of different types_.
+- Tuples are constructed using parentheses (), and each tuple itself is a value with type signature (T1, T2, ...), where T1, T2 are the types of its members.
+- Functions can use tuples to return multiple values, as tuples can hold any number of values.